 Payments received after the due date will be assessed a penalty equal to 25 percent of the license fee, and an additional 25 percent penalty will be assessed for each additional 30 days after the due date.
 Failure to renew a rental license may also result in the issuance of citations and/or other legal action.

-NEW ONLINE PAYMENT OPTION: Payments can be made in person, by mail, or online by clicking the link below:
+ONLINE PAYMENT OPTION: Payments can be made in person, by mail, or online by clicking the link below:

 Residential Rental License Reference Documents

 Inspection Overview (interior/exterior)

 MUNICIPAL CODE SECTION 8-13 - Requirements for the License and Inspection Program

 The registration fee for the rental license is due annually, based on the calendar year.
 The license fee is $150 per unit, per year.
 A fee of $75 is applicable for units that are located within a multi-family building where the common areas of the building and exterior property are already inspected under a separate Village license (Steeple Hill, Highland Crossing, Huntington Grove, Moon Lake Village, Hilldale).
 If you own more than one unit, you must obtain a license and pay a fee for each individual unit.